-Live Landscapes was a pilot project run in September 2016 to learn if it was technically possible to live stream an Inside Out Dorset festival event into Dorset County Hospital, to see what interactivity or active engagement we could generate and to see what positive outcomes it had for patients.
+Live Landscapes was a pilot project run in September 2016 to learn if it was technically possible to live stream an Inside Out Dorset festival event into Dorset County Hospital.

-Lizzie contracted cameraman Josh Bosley and media company 1080 media to provide the technical equipment and facilities and they worked closely with the hospital IT team to ensure that we were able to manage a work around for the extremely secure hospital firewalls.
-For a full description of the technicalities see here.
+Lizzie contracted cameraman Josh Bosley and media company 1080 Media TV to provide the technical equipment and facilities.
+They worked closely with the hospital IT team to ensure that we were able to manage a work-around for the extremely secure firewalls in the hospital’s IT infrastructure.

-Once the project started, it immediately became obvious that although we had planned for the patients to choose performances to direct the cameraman to, this was still too passive a role for them.
-They very much wanted to direct the cameraman to take different shots of the sea, to travel on the road train at Hengistbury, to film other things happening on the site.
+Once the project started, it became obvious that although we had planned for the patients to choose performances to direct the cameraman to, this was still too passive a role for them.
+They very much wanted to direct the cameraman to take different shots of the sea, to travel on the road train at Hengistbury Head, to film other things happening on the site.
 And they wanted to have direct communication with the artists rather than to just watch the live outdoor performances on a small screen.
-So the project developed as it went along and changed into other formats.
-We spoke to artists on site and enabled different interactions.
-The camera crew were totally flexible and were willing to try whatever they were directed to do.
-And the artists were able to be spontaneous and responsive and either have discussions or create work responsively.
+So, as an agile team, we flexed the plans and the project developed and changed.
+Patients spoke to artists on site and had different interactions.
+The camera crew were flexible and willing to try whatever they were directed to do.
+And the artists were spontaneous and responsive, having discussions or creating work responsively.

-Over the 4 days we worked with- 24 children, family members and staff on the Kingfisher ward, both at the bedside and in the activities room; 6 patients on the Dialysis ward; 16 members and volunteers at the Sunday lunch club for older people.
-A further approximately 100 visitors saw film in the Damers restaurant on the Sunday when it was being shown on the large screen for the lunch club members.
+Over 4 days we worked with 24 children, family members and staff on the Kingfisher ward, both at the bedside and in the activities room; 6 patients on the Dialysis ward; and 16 members and volunteers at the Sunday lunch club for older people.
+A further approximately 100 visitors saw the film in the Damers restaurant on the Sunday when it was being shown on the large screen for the lunch club members.

-On the Sunday, Flick was able to have a further conversation with a young teenager who had attempted suicide the night before.
+Flick was also able to have a conversation with a young teenager who had attempted suicide the night before.
 This focussed on her work and the themes of safety and security.
-While the discussion was certainly not intended to be therapy or personal, it clearly had the impact of removing the young patient from the reality of their own situation for a short time and giving them another view of a situation to which they could relate.
+While the discussion was certainly not intended to be therapy or personal, it clearly had the impact of removing the young patient from the reality of their own situation for a short time and giving them another view of a situation to which she could relate.

-One young child with a life limiting illness was in a state of distress when the project team entered the Kingfisher ward on the Saturday.
-The child was in bed with a parent by the bedside and a sibling in the activity room, watching the live feed with other children.
-Sweetshop Revolution, a dance company, performed very short excerpts of their show, specifically for the child.
-The dancers and the choreographers also talked to her about the show and their characters.
-They then created an improvised dance piece on a theme that the child gave them- ‘chicken nuggets’!
-The interaction lasted about 10 minutes, after which the child was laughing and smiling.
-This clearly had an impact not only on the child, but on her parent and her sibling- seeing the child enjoying something and being able to control the dancers.
+S was a 4-year-old with a life limiting illness who was in a state of distress when the project team entered the Kingfisher ward on the Saturday.
+She was in bed with her father by the bedside and her brother in the activity room, watching the live feed with other children.
+Sweetshop Revolution, a dance company, performed very short excerpts of their show, specifically for S. The dancers and choreographers talked to her about the show and their characters.
+They then created an improvised dance piece on a theme that she gave them – ‘chicken nuggets’!
+The interaction lasted about 10 minutes, after which she was laughing and smiling.
+This clearly had an impact on her, but also on her father and her sibling, seeing her filled with joy and feel in control with the dancers.

 The older lunch club met in Damers restaurant on the Sunday.
 Lizzie had set up a screen and projector so that they could watch the live stream while they were eating.
-Some members were able to direct the camera crew, and were particularly interested in the air ambulance, which was doing a display visit, the sea and the views.
-The film instigated many discussions about previous visits to Hengistbury and noticing the changes or similarities in the site.
-Many of the lunch club members are older and no longer able to get around independently, so they enjoyed being able to see a place that evoked memories of previous visits and time spent with husbands or wives who were no longer here.
+Some members were able to direct the camera crew, and were particularly interested in the sea, the views and the air ambulance, which was doing a display visit.
+The film provoked discussions about previous visits to Hengistbury Head and changes or similarities in the landscape.
+Many of the lunch club members are older and no longer able to get around independently, so they enjoyed being able to see a place that evoked memories and time spent with lost loved ones.